My eBlocker doesn’t work. What can I do?

 Does “Zero Installation” work in any home network?

 “Zero Installation” works easily on most home networks and for most Internet-enabled devices.
 Due to the variety of network devices we cannot guarantee compatibility with individual devices.
-In this case a manual, wizard-assisted configuration method can be used so that the eBlocker will work on any home network.
+In this case a, wizard-assisted configuration method for the individual network setting can be used so that the eBlocker will work on any home network.

 Does the eBlocker replace a firewall?